novintriantonius/tr8team.github.io/readme.md

-This is example project subdomain takeover heygotrade.tr8.tech
+This is example subdomain takeover heygotrade.tr8.tech